The Drainage System

 - When cutting a drain component to size, remove all burrs from component to prevent blockage.

 - Hand tighten plastic joints and wrench tighten metal joints.
+Remember, overtightening can strip threads or crack pipes.

 - When tightening chrome parts, protect the finish by placing a cloth between the wrench and part, or put tape on the jaws of the wrench.

-- When replacing a drainage component, bring the old part to the store to make sure you purchase the right size replacement part
+- When replacing a drainage component, bring the old part to the store to make sure you purchase the right size replacement part.

 - Follow the manufacturer’s directions accompanying the product you are using.